Uniswap/web3-react/README.md

 ```

 ### 3. Setup `Web3Provider`
 The next step is to setup a `Web3Provider` at the root of your dApp.
-This ensures that children components are able to take advantage of the `web3-react` context variables. `Web3Provider` takes 5 props:
+This ensures that children components are able to take advantage of the `web3-react` context variables.

-1. `connectors` (required): An object mapping connector names to Connectors (see the previous section).

-1. `passive` (required): Determines whether users must have an active Connector before using your dApp.
-Passing `true` means that the `InitializingWeb3` screen will be (at least initially) bypassed and all `web3-react` context variables will be inactive.
-In order to activate the context, call [one of the activation functions](Manager Functions).
-Passing `false` means that `web3-react` will try to automatically initialize connectors, or show the `InitializingWeb3` screen.

-1. `screens` (optional): React Components which will be displayed according to the user's current status.
-Note that these screens are lazily loaded with [React.lazy](https://reactjs.org/docs/code-splitting.html#reactlazy), and therefore are not SSR-compatible.

-  - `InitializingWeb3`: Shown when users are picking between Connectors, or while a Connector is being initialized.
-It takes props as defined in the source code.

-  - `Web3Error`: Shown whenever an error occurs.
-It takes props as defined in the source code.

-1. `libraryName` (optional): `web3.js` or `ethers.js`, depending on which library you wish to use in your dApp.

-1. `children` (required): The rest of your dApp.

 ```javascript
 import React from 'react'